codecrafters-io/git-tester/README.md

-# Redis Challenge Tester
+# Git Challenge Tester

-This is a program that validates your progress on the Redis challenge.
+This is a program that validates your progress on the Git challenge.

 # Requirements for binary